rikulo/rikulo-docs/stream/Request_and_Response/Request_Routing.md

     ...

 As shown, you can specify the matched group in the forwarded URI too.
 To do so, you can simply enclose the name with a parenthesis, such as `(info)` in the previous example.

+> Notice that `(name)` retrieves the value from [HttpConnect.dataset](api:stream).
+Thus, it can be any value set by your application, such as filters, includers and forwarders.